-- 11.53 Regional Centres: (Retail Parks) - Stephens Way and Parc Pensarn, Carmarthen; - Parc Trostre and Parc Pemberton, Llanelli; - Cross Hands Retail Park. - Maes Yr Eithin Retail Park, Cross Hands - 11.54 Carmarthen and Llanelli have significant retail provision on retail parks located outside of the respective town centres.
-The principal retail parks in Carmarthen are at Stephens Way and Parc Pensarn which provide for a range of bulky and non-bulky goods. - 11.55 Llanelli is served by Parc Trostre and Parc Pemberton with the former exhibiting a large number of units predominantly occupied by 'high street multiples'.
-Parc Pemberton is by contrast mainly focused around DIY, electrical and furniture reflecting a bulky goods restriction which does not apply to Parc Trostre. - 11.56 The retail park at Cross Hands, whilst smaller in scale to those in Carmarthen and Llanelli, provides an important complementary role to the town centre provisions in Ammanford through its predominantly DIY, electrical and furniture offer. - 11.57 The applicant will be required to submit an impact assessment to demonstrate that the proposal would not cause harm to established town centres.
+11.49 Regional Centres: (Retail Parks)

+- Stephens Way and Parc Pensarn, Carmarthen;

+- Parc Trostre and Parc Pemberton, Llanelli;

+- Cross Hands Retail Park.

+• Maes Yr Eithin Retail Park, Cross Hands

+11.50 Carmarthen and Llanelli have significant retail provision on retail parks located outside of the respective town centres.
+The principal retail parks in Carmarthen are at Stephens Way and Parc Pensarn which provide for a range of bulky and non-bulky goods.

+11.51 Llanelli is served by Parc Trostre and Parc Pemberton with the former exhibiting a large number of units predominantly occupied by 'high street multiples'.
+Parc Pemberton is by contrast mainly focused around DIY, electrical and furniture reflecting a bulky goods restriction which does not apply to Parc Trostre.

+11.52 The retail park at Cross Hands, whilst smaller in scale to those in Carmarthen and Llanelli, provides an important complementary role to the town centre provisions in Ammanford through its predominantly DIY, electrical and furniture offer.

+11.53 Where retail development is proposed outside of the town centre boundaries, the applicant will be required to submit an impact assessment to demonstrate that the proposal would not cause harm to established town centres.
 The assessment should also take into consideration the cumulative effects of recently completed development and outstanding planning permissions.
-The assessment should outline the type of retail offer proposed by the applicant and how this could impact upon competing retail provision which exists in the nearby town centres and whether it could result in the diversion of trade from the town centre. - 11.58 New proposals will be required to clearly demonstrate that there is additional need for new retail warehouse units offering the range of goods anticipated.
+The assessment should outline the type of retail offer proposed by the applicant and how this could impact upon competing retail provision which exists in the nearby town centres and whether it could result in the diversion of trade from the town centre.

+11.54 PPW Ed.
+11 gives specific recognition for the role local and village shops and public houses play within communities and the potential impact of their loss.Consequently, reference should therefore be made to policy RTC2 below.

+11.55 Proposals for retail activity within rural Carmarthenshire should be considered in accordance with policy RTC2.